5004nathan/PC-Tuning/docs/post-install.md

         DISM /Online /Set-ReservedStorageState /State:Disabled
         ```

-    - Configure the operating system name, it is recommended to set it to whatever Windows version you are using such as ``Windows 10 1803`` for clarity when dual-booting.
-The partition label can also be renamed similarly for clarity
+    - Configure the operating system name.
+It is recommended to set it to whatever Windows version you are using such as ``Windows 10 1803`` for clarity when dual-booting.
+The partition label can also be renamed similarly for clarity.

         ```bat
         bcdedit /set {current} description "OS_NAME"